Geddu/ChatApp/README.md

 npm start
 ```

+## About the process

+This task took me around 15h to complete.
+You can think of the 15h as a deadline, as I was pressured by time to complete this.
+Thus, some components and functions are far from "clean code".

+How ever I decided to leave this as is.
+I feel it shows what I can do under pressure.

 ## Task

 The task is to create a frontend for a chat application.
 The following features should be found in the application: